|Effect: Alkalizing, Prana|

 About the Author

-and Balance Your Ayurvedic Diet in a Week eCourse provides tools for gracefully healing your mind and body.
+His online course Balance Your Ayurvedic Diet in a Week provides tools for gracefully healing with Ayurveda to thousands.

 John and his wife Natalie recently published Explore Your Hunger: A Guide to Hunger, Appetite & Food.